ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 - "The setting `additional_datasets` can be used to add a different dataset."
 - "Variable groups are useful for defining different settings for different variables."
+- "Multiple ensemble members and experiments can be analysed in a single recipe through concatenation."
 ---

 ## Introduction